Yazhmd/PlayPoint-Django-blog-Project-/README.md

 - **Like and Dislike Button**: Allowing users to like and dislike both reviews and comments

+- **Editing Comments**: Allowing users to edit their existing comments

 - **password reset and forgot password**: Allow users to change and recover their passwords

 - **Other users profile view**: Being able to view other users profiles and see all the personal reviews that they havve made.